bernales/blog-app/README.md

 # blog-app
-This blog application was built with Django web framework.
+This blog application was built with the Django web framework.
 It allows users to create, edit, and delete posts.
 The homepage will list all blog posts and there will be a dedicated detail page for each individual blog post.
 This app includes Bootstrap and CSS for styling.
 Lastly, the app uses the built-in Django authentication system.

 ## Requirements